 - 2 teaspoons brown sugar

 - 10 grams Thai basil (leaves only)

 - Heat a large pan or wok until hot.
 Add the sesame oil, ginger and garlic and fry until fragrant, but don't let it brown.

-- Add the chicken in a single layer, skin-side down and fry until the skin is well browned.
+- Add the chicken in a single layer, skin-side down.
+You can move the garlic and ginger on top of the chicken to make room in the pan and prevent the garlic from burning.
+Fry undisturbed until the skin is well browned.